 - paid time off for trade union duties

-Some agencies might have arranged to pay an agency worker between assignments to stop them getting the right to the same pay ('derogating from the right to equal treatment to pay').
-But by law from 6 April 2020:
+Before 6 April 2020, some agencies might have arranged to pay an agency worker between assignments to stop them getting the right to the same pay ('derogating from the right to equal treatment to pay').

 - these contracts are no longer valid

-- the agency worker may still make a complaint about such a contract, even if it was before 6 April
+- the agency worker can still make a complaint about such a contract, even if they received it from the employer before 6 April 2020

-- the agency may still offer an agency worker a permanent employment contract and pay between assignments, but the agency worker will be entitled to equal treatment to pay after 12 weeks
+- the agency can still offer an agency worker a permanent employment contract and pay between assignments, but the agency worker will be entitled to equal treatment to pay after 12 weeks

 You have the same right as other workers and employees to a minimum of 5.6 weeks' paid holiday each 'leave year' when you’re on an assignment.

 The leave year is how an employer works out how much holiday a year you're entitled to and when you should take it by.
 When you’re an agency worker, it usually runs from the date you started your assignment.

 You build up ('accrue') holiday entitlement from the first day of your assignment.